 The hospital fought the lawsuit and argued it acted appropriately.
 Medical experts for each side disputed liability.
 The case later settled for $2.1 million.

 What is the Compensation in a Stroke Misdiagnosis Lawsuit?

 The compensation sought in a civil liability case are damages.
 There are two different types of damages of claimed damages: economic and non-economic.

 These damages—also known as compensatory damages—represent the ways the plaintiff suffered financially from their maltreatment.
 Compensatory damages include lost wages from the inability to go to work, medical expenses, and legal expenses.

 These damages are also calculated into the future for a patient with permanent disability from employment or the need for lifetime medical care.
 State law does not place any restrictions on how much money a stroke malpractice plaintiff could receive in compensatory damages.

 The patient may need assistance with activities of daily living and may not even be able to drive due to the damage to the brain.
-The law provides for compensation for this type of harm, include for the past, present, and future.
+The law provides compensation for this type of harm, including for the past, present, and future.